 Is Addiction a Disease?

 Is addiction considered a disease?
-According to the Substance Abuse and Mental health Services Administration (SAMHSA) and the American Society of Addiction Medicine, addiction is a biological disease that affects mental capacity, decision-making, and overall health of the body.
-Also, like a terminal disease, addiction is chronic, meaning, “Once an addict, always an addict.”
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the American Society of Addiction Medicine, addiction is a biological disease that affects mental capacity, decision-making, and the overall health of the body.
+Also, like a terminal disease, addiction is chronic, meaning it is progressive and manageable but not curable.

 Like any disease or medical issue, addiction displays all the classic symptoms of a medical condition.